The MiraColt™ and Cerebral Palsy

-People with cerebral Palsy additionally also have associated intellectual disability due to speech and learning disabilities, as well as problems with vision and hearing.
+Additionally, some people with cerebral palsy can also have associated speech and learning disabilities, plus problems with vision and hearing.
 Furthermore, the related muscular spasticity and tone problems can result in deformities of the spine (such as scoliosis) or joint problems like contractures.
-This impact on functional ability and mobility ultimately, independence and quality of life of the individual and can be a major source of distress within caregiver families.
+This impact on functional ability and mobility, and ultimately, independence and quality of life of the individual, can be a major source of distress within caregiver families.

 Although the symptoms of CP vary from person to person, all people with the condition have some form of disability with movement and posture.
-People with severe CP might require use of special equipment to walk or being unable to walk at all, might need lifelong care. those with mild CP, on the other hand, could have problems with their gait, but might not require any special help.
+People with severe CP might require use of special equipment to walk and could need lifelong care.
+Those with mild CP, on the other hand, could have problems with their gait, but might not require any extra assistance.
 Although CP does not worsen over time, the exact symptoms can change over a person’s lifetime.